valaxy/algorithm-data-structure/readme.md

 # ArrayNode
-Use array to save the children of a node
+- Use array to save the children of a node
+- Not really finish

 **read method**
 - parent()